rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 yet I am not silenced because of the darkness, nor because thick darkness covers my face. ^2317

 Why are not times of judgment kept by the Almighty, and why do those who know him never see his days? ^2401

 Some move landmarks; they seize flocks and pasture them. ^2402

-They drive away the donkey of the fatherless; they take the widow’s ox for a pledge. ^2403
+They drive away the donkey of the fatherless; they take the widow's ox for a pledge. ^2403

 They thrust the poor off the road; the poor of the earth all hide themselves. ^2404